Silence, devastation mark Bahamas town; but some are staying

 Nearly a week after disaster roared in from the sea, the rest of Marsh Harbour on Abaco island felt empty Saturday.
 A hot wind whistled through stands of decapitated pine trees and homes that collapsed during the most powerful hurricane in the northwestern Bahamas’ recorded history.

-Rescue teams were still trying to reach some Bahamian communities isolated by floodwaters and debris after the disaster that killed at least 43 people.
-Prime Minister Hubert Minnis says 35 people died on Abaco and eight on Grand Bahama island.
+Rescue teams were still trying to reach some Bahamian communities isolated by floodwaters and debris after the disaster that killed at least 44 people, most of them on Abaco Island.

 The U.S. Coast Guard said it has rescued a total of 290 people in the northern Bahamas following the hurricane.
 Six MH-60 Jayhawk helicopters and nine cutters are helping in the aid effort, the Coast Guard said.